I did not work during the 2013 calendar year—do I still need to file a federal tax return?

 NOTE: Please note that Windstar FNTR Software will be available for purchase on a first-come, first-serve basis only.

-YES; ALL international students and scholars who were physically present in the U.S. for one or more days during the 2012 calendar year (January 1, 2012 to December 31, 2012) are required by law to file a U.S. Federal Income Tax Return to substantiate their non-residency status, regardless if you earned any U.S.-sourced income.
-If you are currently living abroad, you can download the appropriate tax forms online and mail them to the appropriate filing locations.
+YES; ALL international students and scholars who were physically present in the U.S. for one or more days during the 2013 calendar year (January 1, 2013 to December 31, 2013) are required by law to file a U.S. Federal Income Tax Return to substantiate their non-residency status, regardless if you earned any U.S.-source income.
+If you are currently living abroad, you can download the appropriate tax forms online, complete and sign the forms, and mail them to the appropriate filing locations.

-If you are interested in purchasing a Windstar Foreign National Tax Resource license, please email email@example.com.
+If you are interested in purchasing a Windstar Foreign National Tax Resource license, even from abroad, please email email@example.com.

 How do I get a refund of social security tax or medicare taxes withheld in error?